kaserekahenrys/shiny/README.md

 # Shiny Application and Reproducible Pitch

+## Background

 This peer assessed assignment has two parts.

-First, you will create a Shiny application and deploy it on Rstudio's servers.
-Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+- Create a Shiny application and deploy it on Rstudio's servers. link  <https://henryskas.shinyapps.io/ReproduciblePitchCoursera/>
+- Use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application. link <https://github.com/kaserekahenrys/shiny.git>

+### Description

+The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).

-## Your Shiny Application
+## Objective

-    Write a shiny application with associated supporting documentation.
-The documentation should be thought of as whatever a user will need to get started using your application.
-    Deploy the application on Rstudio's shiny server Share the application link by pasting it into the provided text box Share your server.R and ui.R code on github

-## The application must include the following:

-    Some form of input (widget: textbox, radio button, checkbox, ...)
-    Some operation on the ui input in sever.R
-    Some reactive output displayed as a result of server calculations You must also include enough documentation so that a novice user could use your application.
-    The documentation should be at the Shiny website itself.
-Do not post to an external link.

-The Shiny application in question is entirely up to you.
-However, if you're having trouble coming up with ideas, you could start from the simple prediction algorithm done in class and build a new algorithm on one of the R datasets packages.
-Please make the package simple for the end user, so that they don't need a lot of your prerequisite knowledge to evaluate your application.
-You should emphasize a simple project given the short time frame.
+Our application allow to calculate the cost of gasoline based of the distance.
+The average price we take is the actual price.